pelssersconsultancy/blog/source/_posts/2016-07-18-Finding-project-in-workspace-with-specific-maven-dependency.md

 ### 1. Context

-Suppose you have several projects in your workspace and you were wondering which projects are depending on a specific version of a maven dependency, this article will show you how to solve this from the command line.
+You have several projects in your workspace and you were wondering which projects are depending on a specific version of a maven dependency.

+This article will show you how to solve this from the command line.

 ### 2. Generating Maven Tree